kylrth/kylrth.github.io/content/book/rough-stone-rolling.md

 *I'm reading this book at the same time as* [No man knows my history: the life of Joseph Smith]({{< relref "no-man-knows.md" >}}) *by Fawn Brodie, and I'm comparing what the two cover.
 Interesting things that appear in both books might be covered here or there.*

+*I appreciate that when Bushman leaves out a primary source, he usually explains why that's a reasonable thing to do (as with the Hurlbut affidavits or Ingersoll's testimony).
+I also appreciate the detail with which Bushman compares Joseph's theology with the doctrines of other religious groups of the period.
+It gives me a good context to understand the innovations Joseph actually brought.*

 ## preface

 > A believing historian like myself cannot hope to rise above these battles or pretend nothing personal is at stake.
 For a character as controversial as Smith, pure objectivity is impossible.
 What I can do is look frankly at all sides of Joseph Smith, facing up to his mistakes and flaws.
 (Preface)